Glossary of botanical terms: D

 Leaves of Epipremnum aureum (golden pothos) have a '.

 E

 Plants of the genus Corydalis bear seeds with attached ', which have various functions, commonly attracting ants.
 On some Corydalis species, elaiosomes that attract ants also repel mice.

-Ficus lyrata is an example of a doubly-emarginate leaf with lateral and apical emargination; it also might be seen as a basally emarginate.
+Ficus lyrata is an example of a doubly-' leaf with lateral and apical emargination; it also might be seen as a basally emarginate.

 Petals of Heracleum sphondylium are variously ' at their tips.
 Flowers in the middle of the inflorescence have slightly emarginate petals, whereas flowers at the periphery are so deeply emarginate as to be almost cleft in two.

 The pale emerging from the upper surface of the sprouting date seed is tiny in comparison to the ', its main food supply, which comprises almost all of the rest of the seed.

 Water lilies and reeds represent two ecological categories of ' aquatic vegetation.

 Iris pseudacorus has clearly ' leaves: narrow, straight-edged, sword-shaped.